 So when the time came, I explored all birth options, but knew deep down a cesarean was my preference.
 As it turned out, it was meant to be – prior gynecological problems led my consultant to believe that a c-section would be safest for my baby.

 I took comfort in my planned c-section.
-We knew when he was coming, how he was coming and who was doing the job.
+We knew when he was coming, how he was coming and the consultant who would be undertaking the surgery.
 There were no surprises, I was never overdue, my in-laws could book a hotel in good time, my husband knew when he was going on maternity leave.
 It was the ultimate in planning.

 The night before, I went to hospital for final bloods, before returning home and trying to salvage some sleep.
 Before I knew it 6am happened, and we were back.

-The checks were done and the curtain went up, I laughed at my husband in scrubs and prayed to St Gerard (the patron saint of mothers).
+The checks were done and the curtain went up, I laughed at my husband impersonating George Clooney wearing his scrubs and prayed to St Gerard (the patron saint of mothers).
 We sat there chatting, as the medical team danced around to my music.
 It was a surreal time.

 It’s a boy!

 Numb and paralysed from the waist down, I felt nothing apart from some severe shaking – a normal reaction to the drugs.
 About 15 minutes in to surgery Boo was on the way.
 I felt like a giant tube of toothpaste with a baby being squeezed out.
-It wasn’t painful or uncomfortable – just odd.
+It wasn’t painful or uncomfortable, but it was definitely odd!